fatiando/maintenance/README.md

-# Fatiando a Terra Maintenance
+# Tracking maintenance tasks on the entire project

 We use this repository to keep track of every maintenance task that might needed on more than one repository of the Fatiando a Terra project.